 Dry fit of boards using brad nails

 I removed two of the middle boards (randomly).
 I took some off, put some back on, so I lost track of which two I actually removed.
-The boards are temporarily secured with brad nails using my Ryobi AirStrike.
+Tip: Did you know you can temporarily secure boards like this with brad nails in a nail gun?

 note: my new truck in the carport!
 My first truck and probably my last vehicle.

 After I got my tree configured, I wrote the measurements down so I could tell you the widths of the boards. hehehehe NOTE to self, use more moisturizer!

 The dry fit was a good idea, because I wasn’t thrilled with the placement.
 Too much of the post was visible.
 I removed them one by one, securing them with 1 1/4” wood screws.